yowtzu/cv/index.md

 __Head of Credit Quantitative Investment, Schroders Asset Management, London.__
 - Launch and manage a systematic Euro IG credit portfolio with high performance: Information Ratio: 3.5 (top 3rd percentile vs the peers), Excess Return: 250bps.
 - Portfolio uses sector specfic fundamental signals, equity based signals on top of typical credit factors with machine learning techniques.
-- Successfully extend the strategy to USD IG credit market.
+- The strategy is extended to USD IG credit market successfully.
 - Build and lead the team and research from scratch.

 `2015`